greenhas/spg_website/content/Myself/2019-01-15-Hello-World.md

 ---
 date: 2019-01-15T11:37:59-05:00
-title: "Hello World!
-This is a test of a Siri Shortcut for posting to my new Hugo blog from iOS."
+title: ""
-tags: ["micro"]
+tags: ["micro","Myself"]
 ---
+Hello World!
+This is a test of a Siri Shortcut for posting to my new Hugo blog from iOS.